szczyglis-dev/py-gpt/README.md

 Compiled version for Linux (tar.gz) and Windows 10/11 (msi) 64-bit: https://pygpt.net/#download

-**TIP: From version 2.0.71 (2024-01-01), Vision and Image Generation have been internally integrated into the standard Chat mode through plugins named DALL-E and Vision Inline.
+**Tip: From version 2.0.71 (2024-01-01), Vision and Image Generation have been internally integrated into the standard Chat mode through plugins named DALL-E and Vision Inline.
 There is no longer any need to use a separate mode for these functions.**

 ## Overview